-In Design-and-build contracts, the primary purpose of site investigations is to facilitate design.
+In Design-and-build contracts, the primary purpose of site investigations is to facilitate design (unless the Contracting Authority has produced a specimen design which has obtained statutory consents).
 The scope of the site investigation should be proportional to the scale of the works involved and should be based on sound cost-benefit analysis.
 The scope and techniques employed in carrying out a site investigation will vary according to the geological nature of the subterranean formation on which the structure is to be built on.